Trenbolone: Side effects

 Sometimes human users may experience an event called "tren cough" shortly after or during an injection, where the user experiences a violent and extreme coughing fit, which can last for minutes and in some cases even longer.

 "Tren cough", despite its name, is not exclusive to trenbolone.
 It can occur when injecting any oil-steroid solutions, if the solution accidentally is injected intravenously.
 When the oil-steroid solution gets into the bloodstream, the steroid oil solution travels into the lungs, therefore causing a coughing fit.
-There exist several theories on why this phenomenon happens.
+There are several theories on why this phenomenon happens.

 It is possible that the androgenic effect from steroids activates a variety of lipid-like active compounds which are called prostaglandins.
 Many of these prostaglandins are inflammatory and vasoconstrictive.
 Prostaglandins are signalled through two varying pathways cyclooxygenase (COX) (Also known as: prostaglandin-endoperoxide synthase) and lipoxygenases (LOX) (also known as: EC 1.13.11.34, EC 1.13.11.33, etc.).
 The bradykinin peptide is well known to promote a cough reaction associated with ACE inhibitor medications prescribed for hypertension.